Kiyotoko/vault-sek2/Abi 2024/Englisch/Tasks.md

 - to motivate
 - to entertain
 ---
-- Introduction
+1. Introduction
-	1. to establish contact with the audience
+	- to establish contact with the audience
-	2. refer to topic of speech, audience, occasion
+	- refer to topic of speech, audience, occasion
-- Body
+2. Body
-	3. orgnanise body of speech in chronological or topical order, according to cause and effect, problem and solution, advantage and disadvantage
+	- orgnanise body of speech in chronological or topical order, according to cause and effect, problem and solution, advantage and disadvantage
- - Conclusion
+ 3. Conclusion
-	4. repeat main points
+	- repeat main points
-	5. refer to audience again
+	- refer to audience again
+## 2023-01-18
+- „cold grip of gun violence“ Line 5, Personification, humanization
+- „No one \[...\]“ Line 6 - 11, Anaphora, repetition
+- „\[...\] would never \[...\]“, Line 15 -23, Repetition, create emphasis
+---
+1. Explain how he addresses the audience and how he creates contact to them.
+	- He directly addresses the audience by using „You“, „us“ and „We“
+2. Describe his body language.
+	- His body language is very calm and open.
+He looks around at all audiences and not only in the camera.
+	- He underlines important words with his hands.